Voronenko/jumpbox/README.md

-Prepare secure jumpox to access your network infrastructure from remote locations
+Prepare secure jumpbox to access your network infrastructure from remote locations
 =================================================================================

 # Background